 The retirement crisis is even worse for women and minorities.
-A lifetime of lower pay, time spent in unpaid care work and more severe income shocks leaves women and minorities less prepared for retirement than their White or male counterparts.
-Black and Hispanic women face a unique intersection of challenges as they age.
-These include relatively long life spans compared with their male counterparts and an increased risk of disability leading to decreased capacity for work at older ages, combined with lower pay and fewer employee benefits at work.
-Women are more likely than men to be impoverished in old age.

-A lifetime of occupational segregation leads to a pay gap before retirement occupational crowding, whereby women and minorities are overrepresented in low wage jobs and industries, and underrepresented in high wage jobs and industries.
+A lifetime of lower pay, time spent in unpaid care work and more severe income shocks leaves women and minorities less prepared for retirement than their White or male counterparts.11 Black and Hispanic women face a unique intersection of challenges as they age.12 These include relatively long life spans compared with their male counterparts and an increased risk of disability leading to decreased capacity for work at older ages, combined with lower pay and fewer employee benefits at work.
+Women are more likely than men to be impoverished in old age.13 occupational crowding, whereby women and minorities are overrepresented in low wage jobs and industries, and underrepresented in high wage jobs and industries.14